Mayo Clinic's approach

 Expertise and rankings

-- Experience.
-Surgeons at all three Mayo Clinic locations perform more than 500 weight-loss surgeries each year.
+Between all three Mayo Clinic locations, surgeons perform more than 700 weight-loss surgeries each year.

-- Positive results.
-In a study of patients who had weight loss surgery at Mayo Clinic, 72 percent of people who were followed maintained long-term weight loss of 50 percent or more of excess body weight after three years.
-Only 10 percent of patients had complications following surgery.
+In a study of patients who had weight loss surgery at Mayo Clinic, 72% of people who were followed maintained long-term weight loss of 50% or more of excess body weight after three years.
+Only 10% of patients had complications following surgery.

 Locations, travel and lodging